Presidency of John F. Kennedy: Early presidency

 Kennedy believed the grassroots movement for civil rights would anger many Southern whites and make it more difficult to pass civil rights laws in Congress, and he distanced himself from it.
-As articulated by brother Robert, the administration's early priority was to "keep the president out of this civil rights mess."
+As articulated by his brother Robert Kennedy, the administration's early priority was to "keep the president out of this civil rights mess."
+Historian David Halberstam wrote that the race question was for a long time a minor ethnic political issue in Massachusetts where the Kennedy brothers came from, and had they been from another part of the country, "they might have been more immediately sensitive to the complexities and depth of black feelings."
 Civil rights movement participants, mainly those on the front line in the South, viewed Kennedy as lukewarm, especially concerning the Freedom Riders.
-The Freedom Riders organized an integrated public transportation effort in the South and were repeatedly met with white mob violence.
+In May 1961, the Congress of Racial Equality (CORE), led by James Farmer, organized integrated Freedom Rides to test a Supreme Court case ruling that declared segregation on interstate transportation illegal.
+The Riders were repeatedly met with white mob violence, including by law enforcement officers, both federal and state.
 Robert Kennedy, speaking for the president, urged the Freedom Riders to "get off the buses and leave the matter to peaceful settlement in the courts."
+Kennedy assigned federal marshals to protect the Freedom Riders rather than using federal troops or uncooperative FBI agents.
 Kennedy feared sending federal troops would stir up "hated memories of Reconstruction" among conservative Southern whites.
+The Justice Department then petitioned the Interstate Commerce Commission (ICC) to adhere to federal law.
+By September 1961, the ICC ruled in favor of the petition.

+On March 6, 1961, Kennedy signed Executive Order 10925, which required government contractors to "take affirmative action to ensure that applicants are employed and that employees are treated during employment without regard to their race, creed, color, or national origin."
+It established the President's Committee on Equal Employment Opportunity to investigate employment discrimination and expanded the Justice Department's involvement in voting rights cases.
 Displeased with Kennedy's pace addressing the issue of segregation, Martin Luther King Jr. and his associates produced a document in 1962 calling on the president to follow in the footsteps of Abraham Lincoln and use an executive order to deliver a blow for civil rights as a kind of "Second Emancipation Proclamation."

-In September 1962, James Meredith enrolled at the University of Mississippi but was prevented from entering.
+In September 1962, James Meredith enrolled at the all-white University of Mississippi but was prevented from entering.
 Attorney General Robert Kennedy responded by sending 400 federal marshals, while President Kennedy reluctantly sent 3,000 troops after the situation on campus turned violent.
 The Ole Miss riot of 1962 left two dead and dozens injured, but Meredith did finally enroll in his first class.
 Kennedy regretted not sending in troops earlier and he began to doubt whether the "evils of Reconstruction" he had been taught or believed were true.
-On November 20, 1962, Kennedy signed Executive Order 11063, prohibiting racial discrimination in federally supported housing or "related facilities".
+On November 20, 1962, Kennedy signed Executive Order 11063, prohibiting racial discrimination in federally supported housing or "related facilities."